carbondioxide9527/carbondioxide9527.github.io/pages/about.md

 ---

 #### <a name="currentposition"></a>Current Position
-<p> Chi Yun Chen currently is a graduate studying M.S. of Data Analytics at George Washington Univerisity.</p>
+<p> Chi Yun Chen currently is a graduate studying M.S. in Data Analytics at George Washington Univerisity.</p>

 #### <a name="previousposition"></a>Previous Positions